-JEFF: Well the details of the earth and the details of the cloud formations and the currents around the planet and across the oceans and what not, at night time when we were looking down at the U.S. we could see the patterns of thunder storms and the rippling of lightning across the way.
-We got some great views of the southern aurora, the aurora australis as we passed over southern Australia, looking out into the heavens, in the dark you could see the magnificent star field, an infinite number of stars, far more than you can see from the ground.
-You could actually see the Milky Way out there as a solid faint background behind the star field.
+JEFF: Well, the details of the Earth, and the details of the cloud formations, and the currents around the planet across the oceans and whatnot.
+At nighttime, when we were looking down at the U.S., we could see the patterns of thunderstorms and the rippling of lightning across the way.
+We got some great views of the southern aurora, the aurora australis, as we passed over southern Australia.
+Looking out into the heavens, in the dark you could see a magnificent star field – an infinite number of stars, far more than you can see from the ground.
+You could actually see the Milky Way out there as a solid, faint background behind the star field.

-JOHN: Backing up a little bit, we’ll talk more about that mission in a moment.
-Your parents were okay with these kinds of aspirations as a kid?
+JOHN: Backing up a little bit – we’ll talk more about that mission in a moment – but your parents were okay with these kind of aspirations as a kid?

-JEFF: Yeah, well it's my father especially, was very supportive of my aspirations along the way.
-My mother, of course, was supportive but a little bit more nervous.
-She wanted, as most mothers do wanted to shelter her son a little bit more but they’ve been great supporters all through the years.
+JEFF: Yeah, well, my father especially was very supportive of my aspirations along the way.
+My mother, of course, was supportive, but a little bit more nervous.
+She wanted to - as most mothers do, wanted to shelter her son a little bit more, but they’ve been great supporters all through the years.

-JOHN: Somewhere along the line you met Anna Marie, your wife.
+JOHN: Somewhere along the line, you met Anna-Marie, your wife, and where was that?

 JOHN: And that marriage didn’t always go the way you had hoped, right?

-JEFF: No it didn’t.
-We lived what I would call secular lives.
-About seven years into our marriage it essentially came to a point of crisis and it was out of that crisis that in God’s providence He led us to Him.
+JEFF: No, it didn’t.
+We lived what I would call secular lives, and about seven years into our marriage, it essentially came to a point of crisis.
+And it was out of that crisis that, in God’s providence, he led us to Him.

 JOHN: And from what you told me, you were taken away for a five-month period for some special training at that crisis point of your marriage.

-JEFF: Right, I had just moved the family to a new community where they didn’t know anybody and then the Army had sent me out for five months for flight training.
+JEFF: Right.
+I had just moved the family to a new community where they didn’t know anybody, and then the army had sent me off for five months for flight training.

-JOHN: Well you figured it out because she started sending you things and...
+JOHN: Yeah, you figured it out because she started sending you things and tracts and –

-JEFF: Yeah, she tried to explain it to me and send me tracts and to me they were propaganda but I had an uncanny confidence in the Bible.
-I didn’t know what was in there but I began reading it and studying it and measuring the tracts against what I found in Scripture.
+JEFF: Yeah, she tried to explain it to me, and sent me tracts.
+And I – to me they were propaganda, but I had an uncanny confidence in the Bible, and I didn’t know what was in there, but I began reading it and studying it and measuring the tracts against what I found in Scripture.
 And I spent several months studying primarily the book of Romans and John.

 JOHN: You know, that’s really a very, very important thing for people to understand.
-Where does a secular guy and a guy who is self-sufficient, self-confident, motivated, self-directed like you, would have to be to achieve the kind of things you achieved?
-Where do you get this almost inexplicable trust in the Bible?
+Where does a secular guy and a guy who’s self-sufficient, self-confident, motivated, self-directed like you would have to be to achieve the kind of things you achieve, where do you get this almost inexplicable trust in the Bible?
 And the answer to that is that is the work of God.

-JOHN: I have never believed that you can take apologetics or any kind of argument, rational argument and bring light to a dark mind and bring life to a dead soul just on the basis of human reason.
-We work hard sometimes at trying to defend the faith and defend the Bible and the truth of God and all of this, but in the end, and I’ve seen it again and again, I’ve seen it with staunch life-long atheists, all of a sudden there is this amazing awakening to the truth of Scripture.
+JOHN: I have never believed that you can take apologetics or any kind of argument – any rational argument – and bring light to a dark mind and bring life to a dead soul just on the basis of human reason.
+And we work hard sometimes at trying to defend the faith and defend the Bible and the truth of God and all of this, but in the end – and I’ve seen it again and again; I’ve seen it with staunch lifelong atheists all of a sudden there is this amazing awakening to the truth of Scripture.
 And I really believe that is the work of God.

-JOHN: And that was the beginning of that regenerating process that brought you to the knowledge of Christ.
-And the Lord through that brought your marriage together.
-How many years ago would that be now?
+JOHN: Yeah.
+And that was the beginning of that regenerating process that brought you to the knowledge of Christ.
+And the Lord, through that, brought your marriage together.
+And how many years ago would that be now?

 JEFF: Thirteen years ago.
-We just celebrated our 20th anniversary in December.
+We’ve been married – we just celebrated our twentieth anniversary in December.

-JEFF: Well there are about currently 160 to 170 active duty astronauts.
-Of course, the typical crew is anywhere from five to seven on a space shuttle.
-Every crew is a mix of experienced astronauts and rookies so everybody eventually flies.
+JEFF: Well, there are about, currently, 160 to 170 active-duty astronauts.
+Of course, the typical crew is anywhere from five to seven on the space shuttle.
+Every crew is a mix of experience astronauts and rookies.
+So, everybody eventually flies.
 In the meantime, everybody is embedded out into either the space shuttle program or the space station program, helping to develop the hardware and the capabilities and the procedures for future missions.

-JOHN: So you’re sort of in the pile of 160 or 170 people and what happens when you get a call and they tell you you’re going?
+JOHN: And so, you’re sort of in the pile of 160 or 170 people.
+And what happens when you get a call, and they tell you you’re going?

-JEFF: I'd say that’s a big day...it's a big milestone when you get surprised with that phone call.
-And, of course, it turns your whole world upside down personally with the family, the extended family, all the people that have supported you over the years and what not.
+JEFF: Oh, that’s a big day; that’s a big milestone when you get surprised with that phone call.
+And, of course, it turns your whole world upside down personally with the family, the extended family, all the people that have supported you over the years and whatnot.

 JOHN: And what was the goal of your mission?

-JOHN: So it’s sort of a stepping stone.
+JOHN: So, it’s a sort of a stepping stone.

-JOHN: I mean, that’s got to be just absolutely the most staggering experience that a person could have in a human realm to be walking around in space above the air, at what altitude?
+JOHN: I mean that’s got to be just absolutely the most staggering experience that a person could have in the human realm, to be walking around in space, above the air – at what altitude?

 JEFF: We were about 200 miles.

-JOHN: I think all of us have gotten up in the morning one time or another and watched those early morning launches.
-It was about six o'clock in the morning.
-What was it like on May 19 the year 2000 for you?
+JOHN: I think all of us have, you know, gotten up in the morning one time or another and watched those early-morning launches.
+It was about 6:00 in the morning.
+What was it like on May 19th, the year 2000, for you?

-JEFF: You’re muffled because you’re wearing a suit and you have a helmet on and you have head gear on with a communication system.
-You hear the sound definitely but more so, more than that, you feel the dynamics, the shaking, and the power...the energy and the . . .
+JEFF: You’re muffled because you’re wearing a suit, and you have a helmet on; you have headgear on with a communication system.
+You hear the sound, definitely, but more so – more than that, you feel the dynamics, the shaking, and the power, the energy and the . . .

-JEFF: Oh yes.
-You can feel the G's, you feel the dynamics and the shaking and the rumbling of the solid rocket boosters as you leave the pad.
+JEFF: Yes, you can feel the Gs; you feel the dynamics, and the shaking, and the rumbling of the solid rocket boosters as you leave the ground.